Uchencho/Chi-Kitchen/README.md

 - __PaymentHistoryView__ : For each order entry, I provided a list view for all payment trials.

 - __PaymentRetryView__ : Last but not least, a payment retry view.
 This can only be initaited from the order entry view.
 This was done where a user sees that his payment failed and would like to try again.

+#### Backoffice
+Yes, the admin page is up and running but it has some limitations and I wanted to experiment building endpoints that mirror some of the things admin does.
+All the endpoints in the backoffice app need admin user priviledges to access :guardsman:.

+The following endpoints are available:

+- __OrderInfoView__ : Lists all order information for all users.
+Search capability is extended for this view as the admin is allowed to search by delivery date and status of order info.

+- __CreateDishView__ : Allows an admin create a dish :fries:

+- __DishDetailView__ : Details a dish that has already been created and allows the admin access to delete dishes and deactivate dishes.

+- __PaymentHistoryAdminView__ : Endpoint that allows the admin see all payment attempts that have been initiated through the app.

+- __UserListView__ :  Allows the admin to see all :woman: and :man:

+- __UserDetailView__ : Details of a user, allows admin have the user to all fields apart from PASSWORD :lock:.
+Admin user also has the priveledge of deleting a particular user profile.
+By design, deleting a user's profile cascades a lot actions (deletes everything about that user on the system, EVERYTHING).

+### Contribution
+Any issue or suggestion, please raise an issue or make a PR.
+Leave a like please :grin:, I like the attention :wink: